Please don’t upload my code to GitHub

 — https://github.blog/2021-06-30-github-copilot-research-recitation/

 The problem is that this so-called public code is not always under public domain dedication.
 Sometimes, the code is licensed under a copyleft license (such as GPL), which requires any modification of the source code to be redistributed under the same license as the original.
-Sometimes the code is licensed under a permissive license (such as ISC) which at the very least requires the inclusion of authorship information and license text.
+Sometimes, the code is licensed under a permissive license (such as ISC), which, at the very least, requires the inclusion of authorship information and license text.

 However, when Copilot suggests pieces of code, it doesn’t include any notice of the original author, nor does it mention anything about the license.
-This can lead to some copylefted code being included in projects that do not have the legal right to use it (such as proprietary projects, or projects that are not copyleft licensed).
+This can lead to some copylefted code being included in projects that do not have the legal right to use it (such as proprietary projects or projects that are not copyleft licensed).
 This is a violation of both the license terms and the intellectual property of the authors of the original code.

 So, just don’t put your code on GitHub, what’s the big deal?